tach1018/tach1018.github.io/_pages/about.md

 News
 ======
-- **[2025/06]** I am thrillied to graduate from Tsinghua University and be selected as speech representative of graduates at the School of Economics and Management!
+- **[2025/06]** I’m thrilled to be graduating from Tsinghua University and honored to be chosen as the graduation speech representative for the [School of Economics and Management](https://www.sem.tsinghua.edu.cn/en/info/1021/9207.htm)!

 - **[2025/05]** My [paper](https://icml.cc/virtual/2025/poster/45863) about robust offline regularized RL is accepted in ICML 2025!
 Congratulations to all our collaborators!
 See you in Vancouver!